 The District leases property not required for current operations and accounts for the revenues and expenditures associated with leased property in the Leased Properties Fund.
-Lease revenue for FY 2016/17 is projected at approximately \$700,000, while expenses associated with the leased property are budgeted at \$800,000 for the year.
-The current fund balance in the Leased Properties Fund is sufficient to absorb the \$100,000 operating deficit, which results from an expected interruption in lease revenue associated with the expiration of an existing lease.
+Lease revenue for FY 2016/17 is projected at approximately \$700,000, while expenses associated with the leased property are budgeted at \$800,000 for the year, with the \$100,000 deficit resulting from an expected interruption in lease revenue due to a lease expiring in FY 2016/17.